 Me, me, me.

 Jack Phelan is an award-winning video-artist and technical director who specialises in integrating new visual ideas and technology into film and live performance.
-Most recently Jack designed and implemented complex in-camera video displays for LOLA, a feature film currently in production and developed a motion-controlled live camera system for Dead Centre’s To Be A Machine.
-Earlier this year he devised an imaginative live multi-camera design for Unicorn (London) Theatre’s production of Gulliver’s Travels, and was video designer on Ravens: Spassky vs Fischer at The Hampstead theatre, London.
+Most recently Jack designed and implemented complex in-camera video displays for LOLA, a feature film currently in production and developed camera systems and custom apps for Dead Centre’s To Be A Machine.
+Recent filming, post-production and animation work include Hamlet for Bristol Old Vic Theatre, and Portia Coghlan at The Abbey Theatre.

 In 2018 he was video designer on Donnacha Dennehy and Enda Walsh’s new opera – The Second Violinist – right after working with the same creative team on Arlington, also by Enda Walsh.
 The Second Violinist featured a 14 metre wide LED video wall, displaying a wide variety of content from found footage, orginal live action material and complex text sequences.
 Jack specified the LED screen and related technology and developed, shot and / or created all of the video content for the production.